 How to look for records of...
-Economic history in the 20th century
+Economic policy and government spending in the 20th century

 How can I view the records covered in this guide?